trailblazer/reform/README.md

   property :title, on: :song
   property :city,  on: :label

+  model :song # only needed in ActiveModel context.

   validates :title, :city, presence: true end
 ```

 Note that reform needs to know about the owner objects of properties.
 You can do so by using the `on:` option.

+Also, the form needs to have a main object configured.
+This is where ActiveModel-methods like `#persisted?` or '#id' are delegated to.
+Use `::model` to define the main object.

 ### Composition: Setup